Ruth Coppinger

-Ruth Coppinger (born 18 April 1967) is an Irish politician and member of the Socialist Party.
-She was elected as a Teachta Dála (TD) in the Dublin West constituency in 2014.
-In the 2016 general election, she ran as a candidate for Anti-Austerity Alliance–People Before Profit and retained her seat in Dáil Éireann until 2020.
-She failed to retain her seat at the general election in February 2020.
+Ruth Coppinger (born 18 April 1967) is an Irish politician and member of the Socialist Party, and Teachta Dála (TD) for the Dublin West constituency.
+She was first elected in 2014, was re-elected in 2016 general election, as a candidate for Anti-Austerity Alliance–People Before Profit.
+She lost her seat at the general election in February 2020, but was re-elected in 2024.

 Political career

+Councillor (2003–2014)

 Coppinger was a member of Fingal County Council for the Mulhuddart local electoral area from 2003 to 2014.
 She was co-opted to the council in 2003, replacing Joe Higgins.
 She was elected in 2004 and re-elected in 2009.
 She was an unsuccessful candidate for the Socialist Party at the 2011 Dublin West by-election.

+In March 2013 Coppinger became a founding member of ROSA, a socialist feminist organisation which, amongst other things, began advocating for abortion rights in Ireland.

+TD (2014–2020)

-She later joined party colleague Joe Higgins in the Dáil, as a result of the 2014 by-election in the same constituency.
-After being elected, she called for a mass campaign of opposition to water charges being implemented by the Fine Gael-Labour Party coalition.
+Following victory in the 2014 Dublin West by-election, Coppinger joined her party colleague Joe Higgins in the Dáil After being elected, she called for a mass campaign of opposition to water charges being implemented by the Fine Gael-Labour Party coalition.

 In November 2014, she called for the gradual nationalisation of US multinationals to prevent job losses.
 In response, Fianna Fáil’s jobs spokesperson Dara Calleary called the idea “reckless and ludicrous”, as it would "place a massive burden on taxpayers and the public finances.".

 In September 2015, she joined homeless families from Blanchardstown, in occupying a Nama-controlled property as part of a campaign to raise awareness of the housing crisis.
 In October 2015, she joined families in their occupation of a show house in her constituency, to protest at the lack of availability of affordable social housing.
 She has also supported the tenants of Tyrrelstown, who were made homeless when a Goldman Sachs vulture fund sold their houses.

 She was re-elected to the Dáil at the 2016 general election, this time under the Anti-Austerity Alliance–People Before Profit banner.
 On 10 March 2016, at the first sitting of the 32nd Dáil, she nominated Richard Boyd Barrett for the office of Taoiseach, quoting James Connolly from a hundred years previously when she said: "The day has passed for patching up the capitalist system.
 It must go" and declaring: "We will not vote for the identical twin candidates" of Fine Gael and Fianna Fáil after they "imposed austerity".
 On 6 April 2016, following the failure of the Dáil to elect a Taoiseach at that first sitting, Coppinger was nominated for the role of Taoiseach, becoming the first female nominee in the history of the state.